Why Is There Blood in My Cat’s Urine? Causes, Emergency Signs & What to Do

 2.3) Urinary blockage (especially in male cats)

-This is the one we worry about most.
-A blockage can prevent urine from leaving the body.
-Blood may appear because the bladder and urethra get inflamed and irritated.
+This is the cause most cat owners need to take seriously right away.
+A blockage can stop urine from leaving the body.
+Blood may appear because the bladder and urethra become inflamed and irritated under pressure.

 If your male cat is straining and producing little to no urine, read this immediately: Male Cat Blockage vs UTI: 24-Hour Action Plan